bedrocklinux/bedrocklinux-website/markdown/1.0beta2/troubleshooting.md

 appears your initrd is loading it, add "rdblacklist=nouveau" to your bootloader's kernel line.

-Next, the proprietary driver module.
+Next, install the proprietary driver module.
 In the ~{stratum~} that provides the kernel (so the versions match), install the proprietary nvidia driver module by doing one of the following:

 - Using the official proprietary nvidia driver with the `-K` option to install only the kernel.